Juniper/contrail-operator/QUICKSTART-MACOS.md

 ## Install Kind

-Kind is used as lightweight Kubernetes cluster for development purposes
+Kind is used as a lightweight Kubernetes cluster for development purposes

 	GO111MODULE="on" go get sigs.k8s.io/kind@v0.7.0